 It’s not the new job, or the school.
 Anyone looking for success, can have things happen that make them believe their part isn’t good enough.

-People with impostor syndrome that have found relief to the impostor phenomenon have cited taking action in the face of their fears of a key ingredient in their success.
+People with impostor syndrome that have found relief to the impostor phenomenon have cited taking action in the face of their fears as a key ingredient in their success.

 For instance, a friend of mine is a doctor at a local hospital.
 He told me that he started out talking to patients as an intern with no idea of what he was doing.